Profile & People

 Registration: Arizona Architect, New York Architect

-Ray Jin, LEED AP
+Ray Jin, RA, LEED AP

 With his remarkable design capability and artistic talent, Ray has been integral to Line and Space since 2003.
 He has worked many projects in our office including the Cesar Chavez Library, the University of Arizona Poetry Center, the Red Rock Canyon Visitor Center, Mojave Discovery Center and the San Diego National Wildlife Refuge Complex.
 His ability to communicate through hand drawing and computer rendering allows our clients to easily visualize and understand the design intent of their projects.
 Ray continuously supports our projects in China and has recently completed the design for the entry gate house at the private Tainqin Bay Villas.

 Education: M. Architecture, University of Arizona 2003, B. Architecture, Beijing Institute of Civil Engineering and Architecture 1998

 Registration: LEED AP 2009

 Emily first joined Line and Space in 2008 after graduating from the University of Arizona in 2006.
 She was involved in the development of Line and Spaces’s projects in China, including Harmony and Balance, the Cascading Residences, the Two, and the Wujaitang Neighborhood Center.
 She became a LEED Accredited Professional in 2008 and obtained her professional license in 2011.
 She has served as an adjunct lecturer at the UA School of Architecture, passing along her passion for great design and hand drawing to first year students in the Foundation Studio.
 Her elevated sensibility for design details and materiality allow her to positively contribute to the office’s projects.

 Education: B. Architecture, University of Arizona, 2006